 ROSE AVENUE FIRE HALL, Rose Avenue at Howard Street, major addition, 1906 (C.R., xvii, 1 Aug.
 1906, 4)

-YORKVILLE PUBLIC LIBRARY, Yorkville Avenue near Yonge Street, 1906-07; still standing in 2022 (inf. from Toronto Historical Board)
+YORKVILLE PUBLIC LIBRARY, Yorkville Avenue, west of Yonge Street, 1906-07; still standing in 2022 (inf. from Toronto Historical Board)

 CITY MORGUE, Lombard Street, 1907 (Toronto b.p.
 8654, 31 July 1907; J.R.
 Robertson, Landmarks of Toronto, 1914, vi, 12-14, illus. & descrip.)